Ridgeline has been connecting people with Wanaka’s raw natural beauty

-Ridgeline Adventures experiences are unique, operating exclusively on private back roads of historic high country stations – West Wanaka Station (station is another name for a large alpine farm) and Dingleburn Station (Lake Hawea).
-Offering some of the finest scenery in New Zealand, fascinating history both human and natural Allows the opportunity to learn about authentic farming life makes any adventure with Ridgeline Adventures a once in a lifetime experience.
+Ridgeline experiences are unique, operating exclusively on private back roads of historic high country stations – West Wanaka Station (station is another name for a large alpine farm) and Dingleburn Station (Lake Hawea).
+Offering some of the finest scenery in New Zealand, fascinating history both human and natural allows the opportunity to learn about authentic farming life, local history and our conservation efforts to protect this place.

 We are 100% focused on our community and sharing the love here at Ridgeline Adventures.
 It is something that underpins what we do.